CIGbalance/DagstuhlGAN/README.md

 ### Evolving Levels Based on Static Features

 The trained GAN model can be used to generate Mario levels that optimize certain tile distributions.

-TODO: Ask Sebastian where these files are and how to run them.
+See gan_optimize.py for details.

 ### Evolving Levels Based on Agent Performance